 - Miscellaneous Forms

-- Personal Information - Review and update the information here as needed.
+- Personal Information - Review the taxpayer's contact information and update it as needed.
+Select CONTINUE when finished.

-- Payment Details - Enter any additional balances due that are NOT included in the current amount owed above.
-This should include any prior year unpaid amounts.
+- Enter any additional balances due that are NOT included in the current amount owed above - Enter any prior year unpaid amounts.

 - Monthly Payment Amount - The minimum monthly payment equals the sum of the amounts owed less the amount being paid with the return divided by 72 months.
 Enter the amount the taxpayer is willing to pay each month.
 If there is an existing installment agreement, this amount includes the total of all liabilities.
-If no amount is entered the IRS will use the minimum.
 If the amount entered is less than the minimum, an additional menu line will display:

 - Monthly Payment Day - Enter the day of the month (from 1-28) the taxpayer will make the payment.
 This includes payments by direct debit or otherwise.
 An entry here is required.